architbhatia14/Calculator_Application/README.md

 # Getting Started with Caclculator App

-Make sure to first cd into the folder and run "yarn add mathjs" Run command "yarn start"
+Make sure to first cd into the folder and run "yarn add mathjs" before starting application

 ## Available Scripts